 After aerating your lawn, it is beneficial to apply some watering and fertilizing over the aerated lawn because the roots now are open to receive all nutrients and breathe in the oxygen supply.
 Besides that, If you consider having pre-emergent herbicide on your lawn, this is the right time because aeration helps to increase the effectiveness of weed prevention.

 Aeration is an indispensable activity in lawn care because water and air are two essential elements for any living things including your lawn.
 In ideal conditions, water and air can go well to the lower layer of the soil to boost grass growth, but sometimes compacted soil prevents them from doing so.
 Through aeration, you have opened up the compacted cover to foster the circulation of air, absorption of nutrients and water.
 As a result, your grass roots will grow stronger.
-Now, you may want to check your lawn and decide whether it needs to be aerated or not.
-Just apply the tips mentioned above, and you will have a gorgeous lawn as you wish.
+For more detail advice on lawn aeration check out expertEasy's ultimate guide and your lawn will be as gorgeous as you wish.